RumataEstorish/TizenWearableWebCommon/README.md

 Don't be rude - I hate javascript and if you want to support very old devices, you have to stay old javascript.

 ### Compatibility
-All codes works from Gear 1 till Galaxy Watch Active, so main purpose is backward compatibility.
+All codes works from Gear 1 till Galaxy Watch Active 2 and later, so main purpose is backward compatibility.

 ### Base
 Project built with rather old tizen libs, but they work stable (v0.13.29, it's libs from Gear S2 or Tizen 3.0.
 I don't remember).
 Also jquery requires. jquery-3.3.1 is ok.
 Every component can use Utils library, so it's important to download and include it either.
 If some code don't use it, next update I can rely on it either.